 Prepare Successful Proposals

-If your department has designated you its course proposal preparer, we can help you schedule training, explain the proposal process, show you what materials you need to get from faculty and give you confidence when entering the actual proposal in the Course Request and Maintenance System (CRAMS).
+If your department has designated you its course proposal preparer, we can help you schedule training, explain the proposal process, show you what materials you need to get from faculty and give you confidence when entering the actual proposal in the Course Request and Maintenance System (CRAMS) or Course Request System (CRS).

 - Step 1.
 See an overview of how course proposals work.